It’s on: The World Cup clash between the US and France

-PARIS (AP) — It wasn’t just fans who were looking forward to a quarterfinal clash between France and the defending champion United States at the Women’s World Cup.
+PARIS (AP) — It wasn’t just the fans who were looking forward to a quarterfinal clash between France and the defending champion United States at the Women’s World Cup.
 Megan Rapinoe clearly was, too.

 “I hope it’s huge and crazy.
 That’s what it should be,” Rapinoe said just after the match was set.
 “This is the best game, this is what everybody wanted.
 I think we wanted it, seems like they’re up for it, you guys are of course are up for it, and all the fans.”